askmyhat/tng-test-example/README.md

 sudo python3 setup.py install
 ```

-Now we need to create and configure development workspace:
+After that we need to create and configure development workspace:

 ```shell
 # Create workspace in $HOME/.son-workspace